Neural equilibria for long-term prediction of nonlinear conservation laws: 2D Supersonic Flow

 \subsection{Prediction Results for Training on the First 500 Time-Steps}

-We present further macroscopic results for the 2D cylinder under the same experimental constraints as \cref{section:supersonic_flow}). \LBNN{} is trained on the first 500 time-steps and then predicts 200 time-steps into the future after being initialized at $t_0=500$.
-When comparing the predictions at $t=700$, depicted in \cref{fig:Supersonic_Flow_cylinder_Temp,fig:Supersonic_Flow_cylinder_density,fig:Supersonic_Flow_cylinder_speed,fig:Supersonic_Flow_cylinder_pressure,fig:Supersonic_Flow_cylinder_ux,fig:Supersonic_Flow_cylinder_uy}, we see \LBNN{} and the reference model exhibit strong agreement in their representations.
+We present further macroscopic results for the 2D cylinder under the same experimental constraints as \cref{section:supersonic_flow}. \LBNN{} is trained on the first 500 time-steps and then predicts 200 time-steps into the future after being initialized at $t_0=500$.
+When comparing the predictions at $t=700$, depicted in \cref{fig:Supersonic_Flow_cylinder_Temp,fig:Supersonic_Flow_cylinder_density,fig:Supersonic_Flow_cylinder_speed,fig:Supersonic_Flow_cylinder_pressure,fig:Supersonic_Flow_cylinder_ux,fig:Supersonic_Flow_cylinder_uy}, we see that \LBNN{} and the reference model exhibit good qualitative agreement.
 We observe slight deviations near the right boundary of the outlet as highlighted in the insets.

 \FloatBarrier

 \FloatBarrier